rachelbigtits/GM2/README.md

 # Ghost Mirror Multi Job Workflow
 Join [@ghost_mirror](https://t.me/ghost_mirror)

+## Dont use this in Your main account, risk of account suspension

 You can use [this repos](https://github.com/ghostmirrorlab/mirror-bot-repos) as a template First setup everything then push to your main private Repository